jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Labels

 Text on plots is incredibly helpful.
 A good title tells viewers what they should be getting out of the plot.
 Axis labels are incredibly important to inform viewers of what's being plotted.
-Annotations on plot help guide viewers to important points in the plot.
+Annotations on plots help guide viewers to important points in the plot.
 We'll discuss how to control all of these now!

 #### Titles

-Now that we have an understanding of how to manually adjust color, let's improve the clarity of our plots by including helpful labels on our plot by adding an additional `labs()` layer.
+Now that we have an understanding of how to manually adjust color, let's improve the clarity of our plots by including helpful labels by adding an additional `labs()` layer.
 We'll return to the plot where we were comparing proportions of diamond cut across diamond clarity groups.

 You can include a `title`, `subtitle`, and/or `caption` within the `labs()` function.
 Each argument, as per usual, will be specified by a comma.